A week free of interruptions

 Last week I left home and went to Cannizaro House in Wimbledon to a place recommended by my taxi driver.
 It’s an utterly wonderful 18th Century house with grounds open to the public and I could see children of two or three with their mothers tottering around on their way to the park.
 This was to give me a week free of interruptions in order to finish the international dollar edition of Money Stuff.
 I had a good rest into the bargain.

 I took quite a lot of books with me.
 Evelyn Waugh’s Scoop – something light that would make me laugh – and Michael Frayn’s Towards the End of the Morning.
-I also took Jane Austin’s Mansfield Park, which I didn’t get to read.
+I also took Jane Austin’s Mansfield Park, which I didn’t read.

 I also took a book by the mother of a friend I went to school with, Vera Brittain’s Testament of Youth.